janice-cotcher/Happy_Function/README.md

 # happy
-Examples of a function in Processing using the song Happy by Pharell
+Examples of a function in Python using the song Happy by Pharell